jeffreydyao/abiramen.github.io/_posts/2020-09-18-vscode-and-cse.md

 ### Part 4: vscode2 - Electric Boogaloo

 vscode.cse.unsw.edu.au connects you to a CSE server called `corelli`, which works fine most of the time.
-However, the server VS Code uses in order to form a connection is quite resource intensive, and can often eat up all the resources that `corelli` has available.
+However, the server software VS Code uses in order to form a connection is quite resource intensive, and can often eat up all the resources that `corelli` has available.

 Thankfully, CSE has set up a second server called `mandolin` you can use in case you're having issues with corelli.

 To set up your VS Code to be able to connect to `mandolin`, repeat Part 3, but replace all occurrences of `z5555555@vscode.cse.unsw.edu.au` with `z5555555@vscode2.cse.unsw.edu.au`.
-That's right, you just need to change `vscode` to `vscode2`.
-You can connect to `mandolin` if `corelli` ever feels slow.
+That's right, you just need to stick a `2` after `vscode`!

+You can connect to `mandolin` if `corelli` ever feels slow, which it might during assignment season.

 ## Making VS Code even cooler